abond936/My-Journal/docs/Project.md

 Status: 🟡 Operational

 ✅
-- Light/Dark theme
+- light/dark theme
-- Fixed Schemes
+- fixed schemes
-- Limited styling throughout
+- limited styling throughout

 ⭕
-- *Add MSN-style layout and theme*
+- add MSN-style layout and theme
-- *Home*
+- home
-- *Content page*
+- content page
-- *Cards by type*
+- cards by type
-- *Admin pages*
+- aAdmin pages
-- *Make fully customizable - Add to Settings*
+- make fully customizable - add to Settings

-❓ Do we open users to Admin/Settings only
+❓ do we open users to Admin for settings only?

 ### **Navigation Systems**
 =====================================